 Test section pressurization, leak check, and pre-flow are now performed.
 As the meter body pressurizes, dual pressure instrumentation is checked for good agreement.
 Pre-flow is generally conducted at 60 to 80% of the meter capacity.
 Pre-flow typically lasts for 15 to 30 minutes.
 The pre-flow allows the meter and test section piping to come to the flowing temperature of the gas.
 Dual temperature instrumentation is checked for good agreement.
 During pre-flow, several piping and instrumentation conditions are checked.
-Flow conditioners are often a source of flow noise.
-The amount of noise being generated by the flow conditioner is monitored during pre-flow.
-Any unusual mechanical noises may be an indication that the flow conditioner is coming apart or vibrating violently.
-Installing a thermal well too close to a flow conditioner can cause thermal well vibration.
-This installation can produce several problems.
-This vibration can cause problems for the ultrasonic meter.
-The introduction of noise inhibits the meter's ability to function properly.
-The thermal well vibration also creates a heating effect that will produce a temperature measurement error at the ultrasonic.
-When performing pre-flow, the performance of all the flow transducers is monitored to ensure there are no chord failures.
+Flow conditioners can be a source of flow noise.
+If a flow conditioner is not made properly, i.e. holes in the plate are not beveled, the plate will make more noise.
+The amount of noise being generated by the flow conditioner is monitored during pre-flow and any anomalies should be noted to the customer.
+Monitoring the customer's thermowell during pre-flow is an important part of the process as well.
+If a thermowell is protruding too far into the flow, vibration can occur.
+The thermowell vibration creates a heating effect that will produce a temperature measurement error at the ultrasonic.
+In addition to temperature measurement errors, this vibration can cause the thermowell to fail over time.
+When performing pre-flow, the performance of all the ultrasonic transducers is monitored to ensure there are no chord failures.
 Unusual signals can be produced from a variety of problems to include a bad set of transducers, incorrect wiring, etc.

 Once pre-flow is finished, the calibration begins.
 The flow is taken up to the highest flow rate requested by the customer.
-If no flow-rates have been specified by the customer, the flow-rate is taken to the maximum flow-rate suggested by the manufacturer.
-At the high flow-rate there may be enough flow noise to cause chord failure.
+If no flow rates have been specified by the customer, the flow rate is taken to the maximum flow rate suggested by the manufacturer.
+At the high flow rate there may be enough flow noise to cause chord failure.
 That is, the flow noise is of a sufficient level to weaken the signal received by the meter.
-It is important to monitor the system carefully when increasing flow to the highest flow-rate.
-If any components like flow conditioners are going to fail then this is the time when failure is most likely to happen.
-Any unusual noises or large changes in noise may indicate that a system component is experiencing failure.
+It is important to monitor the system carefully when increasing flow to the highest flow rate.
+If any components are going to fail, then this is the time when failure is most likely to happen.
+Any unusual noises or large changes in noise may indicate why a system component is experiencing failure.

-When flow at the highest flow-rate has been established, the calibration system is allowed to stabilize.
+When flow at the highest flow rate has been established, the calibration system is allowed to stabilize.
 Ultrasonic meter calibration systems may be composed of large piping systems with a considerable amount of volume between the standards used to accurately measure flow during the calibration and the ultrasonic meter being calibrated.
-It is important that any pressure fluctuations that may be present in the system due to changes in flowrate are allowed to dissipate.
+It is important that any pressure fluctuations that may be present in the system due to changes in flow rate are allowed to dissipate.
 When stable flow conditions have been observed for an adequate length of time, calibration data can be taken from the ultrasonic meter being calibrated and the calibration system.
-Several data points may be taken at a single flow-rate.
+Several data points are taken at a single flow rate.
 The number of data points may be specified by the customer, or it may be left to the judgment of the calibration system operator.

 Data may be acquired using two separate computer systems.
-One system will be running software supplied by the manufacturer that will interrogate the meter while a data point is taken and another system will acquire data from the calibration system.
+One system will be running software supplied by the manufacturer that will interrogate the meter while a data point is taken, and another system will acquire data from the calibration system.
 Typically, these two systems acquire data during the same time period.